 HeritageRadioNetwork.org was launched in 2009 by Patrick Martins, founder of Slow Food USA and of Heritage Foods USA.
 The station is built into two re-purposed shipping containers dropped into the back yard of Roberta's, a legendary Brooklyn restaurant-the premises of HeritageRadioNetwork.org aptly demonstrate the do-it-yourself philosophy of today.
 Almost every important figure in the American food revolution has been on the network, from Alice Waters to Michael Pollan.
 We have recorded and broadcasted over 3,000 shows covering a wide array of topics including food, agriculture, politics, design, art, music and much more.

-Patrick Martins Founder/Chairman and host of The Main Course
+Founder, Board Member and Host of The Main Course

 Patrick Martins was born in New York City's Mount Sinai Hospital on February 10th, 1972 and has lived in the city ever since.
 Patrick received a Masters' Degree in Performance Studies at New York University's Tisch School of the Arts.
 Patrick is the founder of Slow Food USA, Heritage Foods USA, Heritage Radio Network and co-founder of the New York City Trivia Game.